 Loss functions

+, a loss function must be specified that determines the Bayes estimator that will be approximated.
 In addition to the standard loss functions provided by Flux

 (e.g., mae